-Today, weâre taking a close look at Clever AI Humanizer – a relatively new tool that aims to humanize AI-generated text.
-Over the last year or so, this class of tools has gained a lot of popularity, and many people have been looking for a free AI humanizer (including some among our own community).
-Thatâs why we decided to put it under the microscope and see if it really delivers on its promises.
+Today, we’re taking a close look at Clever AI Humanizer – a relatively new tool that aims to humanize AI‑generated text.
+We first spotted it in our community, where people were actively searching for a solid free AI humanizer.
+After seeing it mentioned a few times, we figured it was time to check it out ourselves and see how tools like this really perform.
 We ran full tests, compared it to other tools, and have the numbers to back it all up.

 TL;DR Verdict

-Clever AI Humanizer is, so far, the best AI to human text converter weâve laid hands on.
-In our tests, it delivered the lowest AI detection scores weâve seen to date (averaging just 4.45% AI across ZeroGPT and GPTZero).
-Thatâs a huge drop from the original AI-generated content, which tested between 80%-100%.
+Clever AI Humanizer is, so far, the best AI to human text converter we’ve laid hands on.
+In our tests, it delivered the lowest AI detection scores we’ve seen to date (averaging just 4.45% AI across ZeroGPT and GPTZero).
+That’s a huge drop from the original AI-generated content, which tested between 80%-100%.
 Grammar also held up well, averaging 92.6/100, with text that read naturally.
-Easy recommendation, especially for a tool thatâs completely free.
+Easy recommendation, especially for a tool that’s completely free and handles AI content better than many paid alternatives.
+It even includes its own AI Writer (if you don’t want to copy&paste text back and forth, you can generate fully humanized text from the start, in one place).

 Pros: